Habler-code/ObjectTracking/README.md

 ```
 MIL,KCF,TLD,MEDIANFLOW,CSRT,MOSSE
 ```
-a.The script will download the YouTube video and initialize the selected tracker.
+a.
+The script will download the YouTube video and initialize the selected tracker.

-b.A window will open showing the video.
+b.
+A window will open showing the video.
 To select a region of interest (ROI) for tracking, press the 'c' key and drag the mouse to define the bounding box.
 Release the mouse button to start tracking.

-c.To stop the tracking, press the 'q' key.
+c.
+To stop the tracking, press the 'q' key.

-d.After finishing the tracking process, the script will display a message indicating the completion.
+d.
+After finishing the tracking process, the script will display a message indicating the completion.